yejoon-lee/Seoul_Metro/README.md

-# Seoul Metro
+## Network Analysis and Potential Model for Seoul Subway Network
-Project on Freshman Seminar at Seoul National Univ.
+- Project on Freshman Seminar at Seoul National Univ.
 (2021 Spring).
+- See the result in `essay_files` directory